Sandwich cellularity and a version of cell theory: Diagram algebras and sandwich cellularity

 Statements such as \autoref{P:DAlgebrasDiagram} and \autoref{P:DAlgebrasGram} appear throughout the semigroup literature, see {\eg} \cite{HaRa-partition-algebras}, \cite{Do++-idempotents-diagram-monoids}, \cite{HaJa-representations-diagram-algebras}, sometimes as disguised lemmas such as \cite[Remark 9.21 and Lemma 9.19]{EaMiRuTo-congruence-lattices}, and many more.
 They have very similar appearances for diagram algebras with the catch that the parameter $\para$ is not necessarily $1$ as for the monoids.

 Computations of dimensions of simple modules of diagram algebras such as in \autoref{T:DAlgebrasDSimples} have also appeared in many works (although some of the results above appear to be new).
 For example, for $\romon$ see \cite{Mu-sym-inv-semigroup} and \cite{So-rook-monoid}, and for $\promon$ see \cite{FlHaHe-planar-rook}.
 The formulas from \autoref{R:DAlgebrasTL} for $\tlmon$ go back to \cite{RiSaAu-temperley-lieb}, \cite{An-simple-tl} and \cite{Sp-modular-tl}, and the ones for $\ppamon$ follows then from the isomorphism to $\tlmon[2n]$ from \cite{HaRa-partition-algebras}.
-We do not know any reference for the dimensions of simple modules for any of the remaining symmetric monoids.
+We do not know any reference for the dimensions of simple modules for any of the remaining symmetric monoids, but the Gram determinants for $\momon$ appear in \cite{BeHa-motzkin}.
 The bounds however have been studied in \cite{KhSiTu-monoidal-cryptography}.
 Let us also note that a lot of these diagram algebras and similar diagram algebra can be studied using Schur--Weyl--Brauer duality, see {\eg} \cite[Section 3]{AnStTu-semisimple-tilting} for a collection of these dualities.